Jay Cutler wins the 2007 Mr. Olympia. / Muscletime: Raymond Cassar

 15. Will Harris ($4000)

-The last nine competitors did not place.
-They are listed alphabetically.
+The following competitors did not place and are listed here alphabetically.

 Eddie Abbew ($4000)